 An MC number is a requirement for interstate transportation.
 Federal law mandates such a permit get issued before a limousine carrier can leave the jurisdiction of California, as often seen on trips to Las Vegas.

 When faced with a limo accident leading to injury, you must understand that you may be entitled to recover lost wages, mental anguish, physical pain and suffering, emotional distress, medical bills, and even punitive damages.
 First, the police must know to create a recorded statement.
 You must avoid doing so with an insurance company, which will try to use it against you and twist your words into saying that you were not hurt or that you were responsible.
 Take an ambulance to the hospital to get x-rays, an MRI, and full physical examination.
 Don’t wait for the situation to get worse.
 Getting a swift checkup will also create firm evidence.

 If faced with assault or sexual assault, make sure that you get a full police report and contact an attorney immediate, such as the skilled lawyers at Ehline Law at (888) 400-9721.
 No matter what the injury, when faced with a limousine accident, contact experienced trial attorneys.
 Our lead attorney, Michael Ehline’s experience owning a limo company brings the knowledge necessary to take your claim to victory.
 We fight for our clients to help right this terrible situation.

-There’s a reason that many of our clients and peers consider us California’s best limousine accident attorneys.
+There’s a reason that many of our customers and peers consider us California’s best limousine accident attorneys.
 These accidents take place coming back or forth from proms, parties, weddings, or other events and the knowledge of the laws and regulations from the Public Utilities Commission and Department of Transportation is vital in getting your life back on track.
-Call us for a free consultation today at 1-888-400-9721.
+Call us for a free consultation today at (888) 400-9721.